froooze/DEXBot2/README.md

 ## ⚠️ Disclaimer — Use At Your Own Risk

-- This software is in alpha stage and provided "as‑is" without warranty.
+- This software is in beta stage and provided "as‑is" without warranty.
 - Secure your keys and secrets.
 Do not commit private keys or passwords to anyone — use `profiles/` for live configuration and keep it out of source control.
 - The authors and maintainers are not responsible for losses.